Martin Gélinas: Coaching career

 The Nashville Predators hired Gélinas as their director of player development in 2009.
 He had spent the final years of his playing career mentoring younger teammates, and Predators general manager David Poile praised him as being an ideal person for the role: "we will depend on Martin and his experience, work ethic and professionalism to help develop our prospects into NHL players".
 Spending up to 20 days per month on the road, he often served in a coaching capacity by assisting players during practices when visiting Nashville's farm club, the Milwaukee Admirals.
 He carried that experience back to Calgary in 2012 when he was hired as the Flames' assistant coach under Bob Hartley.
-One of Gélinas' duties with the team is to work with the special teams units, both the power play and the penalty kill.
+One of Gélinas' duties with the team was to work with the special teams units, both the power play and the penalty kill.

 Personal life

 A native of Shawinigan-Sud, Quebec, Gélinas is the son of René Gélinas and Lise Lebel.
 His father was a barber in Shawinigan-Sud.
 As a youth, Gélinas played in the 1983 Quebec International Pee-Wee Hockey Tournament with the Shawinigan Cats minor ice hockey team.

 Gélinas and his wife Jane have three children: son Matthew and daughters Cameron and Morgan.
 The family have made Calgary their permanent home since he first signed with the Flames in 2002.
-Mathew is also a hockey player, and in 2013–14 is in junior as a member of the Tri-City Americans.
+Matthew is also a hockey player, and in 2013–14 was in junior as a member of the Tri-City Americans.

 Active with charitable endeavours throughout his career, Gélinas was named the recipient of the Ralph T. Scurfield Humanitarian Award in 2004.
 A Calgary Flames team award, it is given to the player who best combines on-ice leadership with a dedication to community service.
 He is involved with the Calgary Flames Alumni Association's charitable events.
 Gélinas is also involved with Calgary's business industry, holding an interest in Calgary-based Whitecap Resources.